Cosby, Tennessee: 19th century

-The origin of the name "Cosby" is a mystery, although there are two well-established hypotheses.
+The origin of the name "Cosby" is a mystery, although two well-established hypotheses are given.

 The first centers around an early trapper and distiller in the area named Jonathan Cosby (sometimes spelled "Cozby").
 The second suggests that the creek and valley were named after Dr. James Cozby (c.
 1752-1831), a Revolutionary War veteran and friend of John Sevier, who may have made early claims to land along the creek.
-In any case, the name appears as early as 1838 in the minutes of the Big Pigeon Church in reference to the Bethany Church that had recently been founded along "Cosby Creek."
+In any case, the name appears as early as 1838 in the minutes of the Big Pigeon Church in reference to the Bethany Church that had recently been founded along "Cosby Creek".

 Cocke County, like much of East Tennessee, was divided between Union and Confederate sentiments during the American Civil War.
 Like most mountain communities, Cosby was subject to raids throughout the war, especially from Confederate marauders crossing the mountains from North Carolina.
 A "home guard" camp was eventually established at the mouth of Indian Camp creek.

 In the late 19th century, Cosby slowly recovered from the effects of the war.
 The community benefited to some extent from the railroad stations established at Newport and Big Creek in 1867 and the 1870s, respectively.
 In the 1890s, a lumber mill was established at nearby Hartford, adjacent to the Tennessee-North Carolina border.